nigrosimone/ng-http-caching/README.md

 const ngHttpCachingConfig: NgHttpCachingConfig = {
   isExpired: (entry: NgHttpCachingEntry): boolean | undefined => {
       // In this example a special API endpoint (/my-endpoint) send into the body response
       // an expireAt Date property.
-Only for this endpoit the expiration is provided by expireAt value.
+Only for this endpoint the expiration is provided by expireAt value.
       // For all the other endpoint normal behaviour is provided. if( entry.request.urlWithParams.indexOf('/my-endpoint') !== -1 ){
         return entry.response.body.expireAt.getTime() > Date.now();